 I personally, like to take my own pictures.
 It saves me time and money.
 If you want to do the same, it is still important that you decide on a date for taking your own pictures, so that you don’t put them off until it is too late.

 Start making a list of all the people you will send cards to and gather addresses.
 I find it helpful to keep one list of all the names and addresses in one place.
-You can create your own list or use the 2 pages provided in my Christmas planner (see below).

 Figure out a total number of cards you need to purchase and include a few extra cards for those you may add to your list later.